varigence/docs/bimlflex/reference-documentation/DvAppendReference.md

 # Append Reference

-The string to append to Reference table names
+The string to append to Reference table names.

 Notes:
 * This setting is part of the `Data Vault Naming` settings category.
 * The default value for this setting is `REF`.